Raaz 3: The Third Dimension

-Raaz 3: The Third Dimension is a 2012 Indian 3D horror thriller film directed by Vikram Bhatt, and produced by Mahesh Bhatt and Mukesh Bhatt.
-The movie features Bipasha Basu as the lead and antangonist along with Emraan Hashmi and Esha Gupta as main characters.
-The film is the third installment in the Raaz series, which is a sequel to Raaz: The Mystery Continues in 2009, which itself was a sequel to Raaz in 2002.
+Raaz 3: The Third Dimension is a 2012 Indian Hindi-language supernatural horror film directed by Vikram Bhatt, and co-produced by Mahesh Bhatt and Mukesh Bhatt.
+The film stars Bipasha Basu as the lead and antagonist, along with Emraan Hashmi and Esha Gupta as main characters.
+The film is the third instalment in the Raaz series.
 Bipasha Basu, who was a part of the first film of the Raaz series, made a comeback to the series after opting out of the second film.
-It was one of the films in a series of quasi-sequels released under the Bhatt Banner including Raaz: The Mystery Continues, Murder 2, Jannat 2, Jism 2, 1920: Evil Returns, Murder 3 and Aashiqui 2, each of which had nothing to do with their respective prequels, but somehow fell into the same genre following a similar story.
+The film revolves around an actress (Shanaya Shekhar) played by Basu, who was once on top of everyone before becoming someone slowly fading away; therefore, to keep her spotlight, she turns to black magic to destroy the career and personal life of a rival actress (Sanjana Krishna), played by Gupta.
+In the process of her evil desires, she loses her lover (Aditya Arora), played by Hashmi.

 Plot

-Shanaya Shekhar (Bipasha Basu) is an influential bollywood actress who has a passionate affair with famous bollywood film director Aditya Arora (Emraan Hashmi).
-Her career takes a drastic roll when a debutant actress named Sanjana Krishna (Esha Gupta), receiving accolades and appreciation for her work.
+Shanaya Shekhar is an influential Bollywood actress who has a passionate affair with famous Bollywood film director Aditya Arora.
+Her career started to take a drastic toll when a debutant actress named Sanjana Krishna, received accolades and appreciation for her work.
 Suddenly, Shanaya seems forgotten and everybody only wants to work with Sanjana.
 Soon enough, Shanaya sees her career fading away and her envy slowly becomes craziness.
-She turns to black magic and makes it her goal in life to destroy Sanjana's career and make her feel the pain of loss.
-The fact is, Sanjana is really Shanaya's estranged sister.
-Shanaya's father loved Sanjana more than Shanaya.
-So, due to jealous, Shanaya hates Sanjana and try to ruin Sanjana in several ways.
+She turns to black magic and makes it her aim to destroy Sanjana's career and make her feel the pain of loss.

-She seeks help of her former servant, Sonu (Sunil Dhariwal), a tantrik who helps her practice black magic and call upon a black magician named Tara Dutt (Manish Choudhary).
+She seeks the help of her former servant, Sonu, a tantrik who helps her practice black magic and calls upon a black magician named Tara Dutt.
 She asks him to destroy Sanjana's life and career.
 Tara agrees to help haunt and torture Sanjana until she becomes suicidal.
 He asks Shanaya to give Sanjana a black poison through a person she trusts.
-Shanaya seduces Aditya to do it for her.
-Although reluctant at first, Aditya agrees due to his love for Shanaya but soon he realizes that what he's doing is immoral.
+Shanaya convinces Aditya to do it for her.
+Although reluctant at first, Aditya agrees due to his love for Shanaya but soon he realises that what he's doing is immoral.